Cosmoglobe/Commander/docs/04_faq/README.md

 <b>Reason</b>:

 Permission issues.
-HEALPix creates severeal different files during its installation.
+HEALPix creates several different files during its installation.
 One of them is the above <code>Healpix_autolist.txt</code>.
 Is say, some user installs HEALPix from scratch, then this file will belong to that user, meaning that cmake won't be able to rewrite it during automatic installation process.